mlab817/faqs/src/national-organic-agriculture-program/what-is-the-total-land-area-in-the-philippines-devoted-to-organic-agriculture-as-well-as-the-certifi.md

 ---
  title: What is the total land area in the Philippines devoted to organic agriculture as well as the certified OA land area?

-tags: ["total","land","area","philippines","devoted","organic","agriculture","well","certified","oa","land","area"]

  ---

-### National Organic Agriculture Program
+## National Organic Agriculture Program

-## What is the total land area in the Philippines devoted to organic agriculture as well as the certified OA land area?
+# What is the total land area in the Philippines devoted to organic agriculture as well as the certified OA land area?

  - The  total  organic  agriculture  land  area  is  296,740 hectares (3.003%) of which the certified area is 2,176 hectares (0.022%).